trthatcher/MLKernels.jl/doc/interface.rst

 Installation
 ------------

-The package may be
-added by running one of the following lines of code:
+The package may be added by running one of the following lines of code:

 .. code-block:: julia

-    # Latest stable release
+    # Latest stable release in Metadata:
     Pkg.add("MLKernels")

-    # Most up to date
+    # Most up-to-date:
     Pkg.checkout("MLKernels")

     # Development: